-Sleep plays a role in protein synthesis, the release of growth hormones, and gives you the necessary energy needed for another day in the gym.
+Sleep plays a role in protein synthesis, the release of growth hormones, and gives you the necessary energy needed for everything life has to offer, from another day at the gym to a day at the office.

 Nonetheless, recovery, which is the period during which muscle growth occurs, will not take place without enough sleep.